TeMU-BSC/catalan_CC0_sentences/README.md

 366 literary sentences, published <a href="https://cultura.gencat.cat/ca/ilc/que-fem/publicacions/postals-literaries/">here</a> under a <a href="https://web.gencat.cat/en/menu-ajuda/ajuda/avis_legal/index.html">CC0 licence</a>, and edited for well-formedness and idiomacy.

 ### marius_serra_sentences_1.txt
-35245 sentences by <a href="https://twitter.com/mariusserra">Marius Serra</a>, who <a href="https://github.com/TeMU-BSC/catalan_CC0_sentences/blob/main/contribution_agmt/Permi%CC%81s%20AINA.jpeg">agrees</a> to share part of his work with the Common Voice project.

 This sentences are extracted from the following works: